-The planned goals, expected outcomes, actions/services, and budgeted expenditures must be copied verbatim from the previous year's approved LCAP.
+The planned goals, expected outcomes, actions/services, and budgeted expenditures must be copied verbatim from the previous year's approved LCAP; in addition, list the state and/or local priorities addressed by the planned goals.
 Minor typographical errors may be corrected.